jejacks0n/protosite/README.md

 // Here we create a catchall route and tell protosite which page to use.
 This
 // can be used to create aliases, or redirects, using just the pages unique ID. const router = new VueRouter({
+  mode: 'history',
+  fallback: false,
   routes: [
-    {path: '*', page: 'error_404'}
+    { path: '*', page: 'error_404' },
-  ]
+  ],
 })

 // Setup protosite.
-Protosite reqiures the store and for the store to have a
+Protosite requires the store and for the store to have a
-// resolver state and optionally a pages array.
+// resolver and optionally a pages array.
 //
-// Protosite can be instantiated with some configuration options as well. const protosite = new VueProtosite({
+// Protosite can be instantiated with some configuration options to change
-  store,
-  router,
+// behavior as well.
+To provide any override though, a deep understanding of
+// the implementation is needed.
+//
 // resolverComponent: CustomResolver,
 // pageComponent: CustomPage,
 // storeModule: CUSTOM_STORE,
+// toolbarPack: 'custom_toolbar'
-  // logger: (message) => console.log(message)
+//
-})

-// Render the app to the page.
-If a user is signed in with the correct access
+// If a user is signed in with the correct access privileges, the protosite
-// privileges, the protosite toolbar will be presented to the user. document.addEventListener('DOMContentLoaded', () => {
+// toolbar will be presented to the user. const protosite = new VueProtosite({ store, router, logger: () => null })

+// Render the app to the page. document.addEventListener('DOMContentLoaded', () => {
   new Vue({ store, router, protosite, el: '#root', components: { App } }) })